Ed.D.: Educational Administration

 Curriculum

-The program consists of 54 semester hours beyond the master’s degree inclusive of the dissertation.
-The Ed.D. is a practitioner’s degree designed for the advanced student who wishes to achieve a superior level of competency in his/her professional field with emphasis on practice and leadership in an urban setting.
+The program consists of a minimum of 54 semester hours1 beyond the master’s degree, inclusive of the dissertation.
+The Ed.D. is a practitioner’s degree designed for the advanced student who wishes to achieve a superior level of competency in their professional field with emphasis on practice and leadership in an urban setting.
 The degree requires students to demonstrate proficiency in independent research in higher education and make original contributions to the body of knowledge related to higher education.
-The program is structured on a cohort model with admission every three years.
+The program is structured in a cohort model with admission every three years.
 Admitted students must take courses as prescribed, in order, to complete degree program in a three year time frame.
+Students may complete the program in longer than three years depending on the focus of their applied research project (dissertation) or chosen elective coursework.
+It is expected that students will complete the doctorate during a four year period of time.

 Code | Title | Credits |